KavinduGeesara/Terraform-gcp/README.md

 3. terraform plan #check any errors inthe code
 4. terraform apply #build the infra

-Note: There are few pre-requesits
-1.install terraform in the machine
-2.install google cloud cli in the machine
+Note: There are few pre-requesits - install terraform and google cloud cli in the machine